Simplified self-dual electrodynamics: Introduction

-Notice that any non-zero choice of $W$ (other than a constant, which affects only the vacuum energy) necessarily introduces a Born scale because $W$ has dimensions of energy density whereas its argument $\phi$ is dimensionless.
+Assuming that the constant term in $W$ has been fixed by requiring zero vacuum energy, any non-zero choice of $W$ necessarily introduces a Born scale because $W$ has dimensions of energy density whereas its argument $\phi$ is dimensionless.
 This means that the only possible function $W$ that could yield a {\sl conformal} self-dual NLED is the zero function $W(\phi)\equiv 0$.
 When this is used in \eqref{ccc1} the auxiliary-field equation has the solution $e^\phi = \sqrt{v/u}$.
 Back-substitution then yields $\HH=p$, which is the Hamiltonian density for the conformal Bialynicki-Birula (BB) electrodynamics \cite{Bialynicki-Birula:1984daz}, originally found from the strong-field ($T\to0$) limit of the Born-Infeld Hamiltonian density \eqref{HBI}.
 When the same zero potential is used in \eqref{bbb1} the auxiliary-field equation \eqref{Laux} requires $S=P=0$, for any $\phi$.
 This is to be expected because there is no `standard' Lagrangian density for BB electrodynamics but its field equations are equivalent to $S=P=0$ \cite{Bialynicki-Birula:1992rcm}.

 A corollary of this discussion of the zero-potential case is that there is no choice of $W(\phi)$ for the conformal Maxwell/ModMax cases!
 Of course, they are included implicitly as weak-field limits but the weak-field limit must be taken {\sl after} elimination of the auxiliary field.
 The MMB potential function of \eqref{WMMB} illustrates this fact because it does not have a well-defined $T\to\infty$ limit.
-There is that can be said on this point but it does not alter the fact that there is no function $W(\phi)$ for the Maxwell/ModMax cases consistent with the auxiliary field interpretation for $\phi$.
-This surprising feature makes our new auxiliary-field formulation essentially different from previous auxiliary-field formulations, e.g. \cite{Hatsuda:1999ys} and \cite{Ivanov:2002ab,Ivanov:2012bq,Ivanov:2013jba}.
+There is more that can be said on this point but it does not alter the fact that there is no function $W(\phi)$ for the Maxwell/ModMax cases consistent with the auxiliary field interpretation for $\phi$.
+This surprising feature makes our new auxiliary-field formulation essentially different from previous auxiliary-field formulations, e.g. that of Ivanov and Zupnik \cite{Ivanov:2003uj,Ivanov:2012bq,Ivanov:2013jba}.